 Image credit: HaveFun Karaoke

 For those in town, 313’s outlet is open all the way till 6.30am daily, perfect for a post-bar hopping activity.
-They recently opened an outlet in Pasir Ris Mall, injecting convenience to those of us who want to jam but live in the East.
+They recently opened an outlet in The Seletar Mall, injecting convenience to those of us who want to jam but live in the North-East.

 When it comes to aesthetics, perhaps no karaoke joint comes close to the picture-perfect K.Star Karaoke.
-Located in town, this family karaoke room in Singapore is fast gaining traction due to its series of chio themed rooms, with glitzy decor and plenty of seating space for everyone.
+Located in town, this family karaoke room in Singapore is well-known for its series of chio themed rooms, with glitzy decor and plenty of seating space for everyone.

-They’ve also added the K.STAR Karaoke Plaza Singapura outlet to their mix, so you can choose whichever is most convenient for you.
+They have multiple centrally-located outlets, including ones at Orchard Central, Plaza Singapura, and Clarke Quay.
 With their Party Suites, you can hold a proper gathering with all your friends and family members – these rooms are massive and should fit approximately up to 25 pax.

 Just as Xerox has become synonymous with photocopiers, Teo Heng has become a common word Singaporeans use to replace “karaoke”.
 The local favourite has branches all over Singapore, including at Suntec City, Kallang Wave Mall, The Star Vista, and Causeway Point.